 At each stop, the node only knows the last place the packet was and the next place it will be.
 No node records the complete path of data, and neither would anyone observing the message go out, assuming your first three servers are configured correctly.

-In keeping with the ideological aims of the Tor Project, Tor is free to use.
+In keeping with the ideological aims of the Tor Project, Tor is free to use and available across most platforms, including Linux.
 Simply download and install the browser, which is a modified version of Firefox available for Windows, MacOS, and Linux.
 For mobile browsing, there’s an Android app called Orbot.

 Users should note that while the Tor browser is pre-configured to work correctly, users on networks with firewalls or other security systems may experience difficulties.
 Moreover, being careless when browsing can still compromise one’s anonymity.
 Tor’s website has a comprehensive list of things to avoid doing while using the browser, as well as fixes for any problems that arise.

 Tor is valuable as a tool to protect the user’s privacy, but that is not its only useful function.
-The other, more infamous use for Tor is as a gateway into the Dark Web, the massive portion of the Web that is not indexed by search engines.
-You might have heard the term Dark Web thrown around in popular discourse, often in tones reserved for boogeymen and usually by people who don’t have a lot of firsthand knowledge.
+The other, more infamous use for Tor is as a gateway into the deep web, the massive portion of the web that is not indexed by search engines.
+The other popular term, dark web, generally refers to all the illegal or troubling activity that can happen on the deep web, but the two aren’t necessarily interchangeable, and users can trawl the deep web without nefarious intent.

 Anonymity is Tor’s bread and butter, and as such, it is probably impossible to get an accurate view of its user base.
 Specific trends become apparent, however, and some Tor advocates are especially vocal about their reasons for using the service.

 Tor has become popular with journalists and activists in countries that impose restrictions on their citizen’s internet and expression.
-Countries like China are known for censoring their citizens’ access to the web, and Tor provides a way around this control.
 For whistleblowers, Tor provides a safe avenue to leak information to journalists.

 Despite the Tor Project’s good intentions, Tor has developed a bad reputation in the mainstream press, and not without cause.
-Just as large cities can attract a seedy underbelly, the growth of Tor and the cover it provides have created a refuge for unsavory individuals and activity.
 When you have a free-to-use privacy browser that is easily distributable and offers users both support and community forums, it’s no surprise that some of those communities form around disreputable subjects.
+Tor fights back against this connotation with PrivChat webinars from some of its popular users in human rights and pushes for democracy, as well as guides for those operating under hostile governments to help them stay safe.

 While Tor is useful for browsing the web anonymously, it is not without problems.
 Naturally, this has drawn attention from government organizations like the NSA and FBI, who consider Tor a target of particular interest.